sjmitch-git/fluidui/README.md

 ## Overview

 Fluid UI is a comprehensive library of reusable UI components for Next.js/React applications.
-This library is designed to streamline the development process and ensure consistency across your projects.
+This library is designed to streamline the development process and ensure consistency across projects.

 ## Features

 - Reusable UI components
-- Built with React
+- Charts
-- Easy to integrate
+- Maps
-- Supports TypeScript
+- Built with React 19, Next.js 15 and TailwindCSS 3

 ## Getting Started